trausti13/INTOmarkdown/README.md

 </ol>
 ## 5. Unnið með Git (2. hluti)

 Markdown is very user-friendly and convenient to carry out projects and assignments such as this.
-As document-processing goes, Markdown is very easy to use, assuming the user has a touch of programming experience, and, as John Gruber stated on "Daring Fireball", readability is emphasized above all else.
+As document-processing goes, Markdown is very easy to use, assuming the user has a touch of programming experience, and, as John Gruber stated on 'Daring Fireball', "readability is emphasized above all else".

 Posting pictures on a Markdown document was a bit tricky, as it was only by the helfpful assistance of a fellow classmate on Facebook that I discovered the proper procedure.
 The correct location of the images (on the hard drive and on GitHub) coupled with the "git add" command was not clarified anywhere else that I knew of, but, then again, I went to Facebook first before seeing if Google could help.
 It was a small bump on an otherwise very smooth road.